-Policymaker Primers supplement APWA's official Public Policy Priorities, providing additional information and context for issues that do not strictly fall into the categories of transportation, water resiliency, or emergency management.
+Policymaker Primers supplement APWA's official Public Policy Priorities, providing additional information and context for issues tangential to emergency management, transportation, and water resiliency.

-The American Public Works Association (APWA) represents over 30,000 public works professionals across North America, dedicated to providing essential, high-quality equitable and sustainable services to millions of people in rural and urban communities, both small and large.
+The American Public Works Association (APWA) represents over 32,000 public works professionals across North America, dedicated to providing essential, high-quality equitable and sustainable services to millions of people in rural and urban communities, both small and large.

-APWA members serve in both the public and private sectors, providing expertise to the local, state, and federal government levels.
-Working in the public interest, our members plan, design, build, operate and maintain, and oversee America's vast infrastructure networks essential to our nation's economy, environment, safety, and way of life.
+APWA members serve in the public and private sectors, providing expertise to the local, state, and federal government levels.
+Working in the public interest, our members plan, design, build, operate, and maintain, and oversee our vast infrastructure networks essential to our economy, environment, safety, and way of life.